Kayli/logspub/dev-distributed-k8s.md

 ## operators

 - operator
-  - is a method of packaging, deploying and managing a kubernetes application
+  - custom form of controllers
   - it takes human operational knowledge and encodes it into software that is more easily packaged and shared with consumers
   - watches over your k8 environment and uses its current state to make decisions in milliseconds